-On January 31, 2011, we entered into a loan and security agreement with our primary operating bank.
-The agreement permits us to borrow, repay and reborrow, from time to time until January 31, 2013, up to \$400,000 subject to the terms and conditions of the agreement.
-Our obligations under this agreement are secured by a security interest in our equipment and other personal property.
-Interest on the facility accrues at an annual rate equal to one percentage point (1.00%) above the Prime Rate, fixed on the date of each advance.
+In January 2011, we entered into a loan and security agreement with our primary operating bank.
+The loan agreement permits us to borrow, repay and reborrow, from time to time until January 31, 2013, up to \$400,000 subject to the terms and conditions of the agreement.
+Our obligations under the loan agreement are secured by a security interest in our equipment and other personal property.
+Interest on the credit facility accrues at an annual rate equal to one percentage point (1.00%) above the Prime Rate, fixed on the date of each advance.
 Interest on the outstanding amount under the loan agreement is payable monthly.
 The loan agreement contains customary covenants for credit facilities of this type, including limitations on the disposition of assets, mergers and reorganizations.
-We are also obligated to meet certain financial covenants under the loan agreement, including minimum liquidity, for which we were in compliance as of March 31, 2011.
-We had borrowed \$105,000 at an annual percentage rate of 5% on the line of credit as of March 31, 2011.
+We are also obligated to meet certain financial covenants under the loan agreement, including minimum liquidity, for which we were in compliance as of June 30, 2011.
+We had borrowed \$105,000 at an annual percentage rate of 5.00% on the line of credit as of June 30, 2011.